mohammadch80/maxent_irl/README.md

 # maxent_irl
-Implementation of maximum entropy inverse reinforcement learning
+Implementation of maximum entropy inverse reinforcement learning in GridWorld and FrozenLake gym environment.